Google Ads for SaaS Companies

 Utilize Audiences that are Similar to Your Current Audience to Broaden Your Reach

-Two factors may impede your ability to scale Google Ads campaigns as quickly as your larger competitors:
+Two factors may impede your ability to scale Google Ads campaigns for SaaS companies as quickly as your larger competitors:

 1. Your audience is restricted to individuals who have an immediate need for your product.